bahmutov/ng-wedge/README.md

 Click the button now, and after two seconds, the scope successfully receives mock data string.

+## Install

+This utility is available through NPM or bower under name `ng-wedge`.
+Add it as a code snippet and use on any live angular app.
+Also can be loaded as additional script by PhantomJS or CasperJS for end to end testing.

 ## Related

 * [Local Angular development][local ng]